Categories

 Each day this week I’ll be sharing quotes from sci-fi movies or books along with my thoughts on how far technologies still needs to go and where I think it will go too far.

-Be sure to stop by and see what everyone else is bringing to the potluck (here) and also be sure to check out all the other ideas and theories about where technology is heading and going wrong.
+If you haven’t already, be sure to check out all the other ideas and theories about where technology is heading and going wrong.

 Powered by Linky Tools Click here to follow this hop or enter your link to join in.